bossley9/st/README.md

 4. [Patches](#patches)

 ## Installation <a name="installation"></a>
 In order to build st you need the `Xlib` header files.
-For this specific fork of st, you will also need the `envsubst` utility in order to compile in template variables.
+For this specific fork, you will also need the `envsubst` utility in order to compile in template variables.

 As mentioned previously, this fork makes use of the `envsubst` package to insert system